CodeMathis/Nonogram/README.md

 # Nonogram

-Just trying to clone a game I play to make it harder
+Just trying to clone a game I play called 'nonogram' to make it harder